Health & Safety Protocols

 Providence Preschool’s number one priority is and has always been, upholding our commitment to maintaining safe, healthy school environments for your children.
 We understand and share the continued concern about COVID-19 and its effects on our Providence community.
 We have taken extra precautions to keep our preschool safe and are grateful for your continued trust and confidence in Providence.
 The protocol for the Preschool is different from K-12 students.
 To learn more about Providence Preschool, please visit our webpage.
 Contact Mrs. Lori Benson at firstname.lastname@example.org for more information or to check space availability and have your child placed on our waitlist.

-If your student has difficulty with a school-issued device, accessing school-related software, or using other digital tools necessary for virtual learning, please use the help button in the bottom right-hand corner.
+If your student has difficulty with a school-issued device, accessing school-related software, or using other digital tools necessary for online learning while ill, please use the help button in the bottom right-hand corner.
 For general information and frequently asked questions, visit our Help Desk Support page.